iansinnott/iansinnott.github.io/source/_posts/2014-07-24-using-dokku-as-a-personal-heroku.md

 ---
-title: "Using Dokku As A Personal Heroku"
+title: Using Dokku As A Personal Heroku
 ---

 ## Dokku For The Win